 - There are no tax benefits (either today or in the future) for funding taxable accounts.

-- However, they are generally more flexible than either tax-deferred or tax-exempt accounts.
+- However, they are generally more flexible than either both tax-advantaged account types

 - There are no contribution limits and no penalties on withdrawing money from these accounts.

 Many financial experts agree that strategic tax planning is the way to go when investing for retirement.
 Depending on several factors that are unique to you and the retirement planning strategy you follow, contributing to a combination of tax-deferred, taxable and tax-free accounts can reduce the tax bill on your retirement income once you start making withdrawals.

-Given the number of retirement savings options available, many people have a hard time figuring out how to contribute across different types of accounts.
+Given the number of retirement savings options available, many people have a hard time figuring out how to distribute contributions across different types of accounts.
 Working with an experienced financial advisor can simplify the process, and a good advisor can make sure that you are properly diversified.
 Our advisors are available for a free consultation on your retirement tax planning strategy!
 Click here to set up a no-obligation meeting today.